 |Mining Operations Proclamation No. 678/2010, as amended in 816/2013||DOWNLOAD|

 |Council of Ministers Federal Income Tax Regulation No. 410/2017||DOWNLOAD|

 - The Mining Operations Proclamation governs all mining and related activities in the country.
 Mineral resources of the country are the property of the State and the People.
 The government, custodian of mineral resources, act through the licensing authority to control and administer mineral resources.

 - Mining activities are open for private investment and the mining law provides for legal safeguards for tenure security.

 - Licensees are required to give preference to the employment of Ethiopian nationals having the required qualifications and give preference to domestic goods and services, where they are readily available at a competitive price and comparable quality.

-Except for reconnaissance, retention and artisanal mining licenses, applicants for a license are required to submit an environmental impact assessment and obtain approval from the competent authority.
+Applicants for a license are required to submit an environmental impact assessment and obtain approval from the competent authority (except for reconnaissance, retention and artisanal mining licenses).
 They are also required to allocate funds for rehabilitation of environmental impact and participate in community development plan within the license area.

 Taxation of mining activities is governed by Chapter Four (Article 36-44) of the income tax proclamation.
 Here are some of the main features of the Chapter;

 - The business income tax rate applicable to a licensee or contractor is 25%.The rate of non-resident tax applicable to an amount paid by a licensee or contractor to a non-resident subcontractor is 20%.